pedrualves/follow_me_and_i_follow_you_back.py/README.md

 3. run ```python  follow_me_and_i_follow_you_back.py```

 4. answer the questions:
-.
-Please input your github login
+- Please input your github login:
-.
-Please input your github access token
+- Please input your github access token:
-.
-Do you want Thanos to snap your fingers?(y/n)
+- Do you want Thanos to snap your fingers?(y/n)

 ## About Github Access Tokens